Strange matter: Stability of strange matter only at high pressure

 In the general context, strange matter might occur inside neutron stars, if the pressure at their core is high enough to provide a sufficient gravitational force (i.e. above the critical pressure).
 At the sort of densities and high pressures we expect in the center of a neutron star, the quark matter would probably be strange matter.
 It could conceivably be non-strange quark matter, if the effective mass of the strange quark were too high.
 Charm quarks and heavier quarks would only occur at much higher densities.

 Strange matter comes about as a way to relieve degeneracy pressure.
 The Pauli exclusion principle forbids fermions such as quarks from occupying the same position and energy level.
 When the particle density is high enough that all energy levels below the available thermal energy are already occupied, increasing the density further requires raising some to higher, unoccupied energy levels.
 This need for energy to cause compression manifests as a pressure.
 Neutrons consist of twice as many down quarks (charge −1/3 e) as up quarks (charge +2/3 e), so the degeneracy pressure of down quarks usually dominates electrically neutral quark matter.
 However, when the required energy level is high enough, an alternative becomes available: half of the down quarks can be transmuted to strange quarks (charge −1/3 e).
-The higher rest mass of the strange quark costs some energy, but by opening up an additional set of energy levels, the average energy per particle can be lower, making strange matter more stable than non-strange quark matter.
+The higher rest mass of the strange quark costs some energy, but by opening up an additional set of energy levels, the average energy per particle can be lower, making strange matter more stable at such high pressures than non-strange quark matter.

 A neutron star with a quark matter core is often called a hybrid star.
 However, it is difficult to know whether hybrid stars really exist in nature because physicists currently have little idea of the likely value of the critical pressure or density.
 It seems plausible that the transition to quark matter will already have occurred when the separation between the nucleons becomes much smaller than their size, so the critical density must be less than about 100 times nuclear saturation density.
 But a more precise estimate is not yet available, because the strong interaction that governs the behavior of quarks is mathematically intractable, and numerical calculations using lattice QCD are currently blocked by the fermion sign problem.

 One major area of activity in neutron star physics is the attempt to find observable signatures by which we could tell whether neutron stars have quark matter (probably strange matter) in their core.

 During the merger of two neutron stars, strange matter may be ejected out into the space around the stars, which may allow for the studying of strange matter.
 However, the rate at which strange matter decays is unknown, and there are very few binary pairs of neutron stars nearby to the Solar System, which could make the official discovery of strange matter very difficult.